Faye Wong: Charities

-In May 2008, following the disastrous earthquake in Sichuan, the couple accepted a local girl who lost a leg trying to save her classmates, to their family as she underwent recuperation and treatments in Beijing.
-The middle school student returned to her hometown a year later but help would not stop; the Lis agreed to continue paying for her medical needs until she turns 22 and visit her at least once a year.
-In March 2012, the Smile Angel Foundation donated 15 million Japanese yen to ChildFund Japan to help needy children after the 2011 Tōhoku earthquake and tsunami.
+In May 2008, after the disastrous earthquake in Sichuan, the couple accepted a local girl who lost a leg trying to save her classmates, as she underwent recuperation and treatment in Beijing.
+The girl returned to her hometown a year later.
+The Lis agreed to pay for her medical treatment until she turned 22 and visit her at least once a year.
+In 2012, the Smile Angel Foundation donated 15 million Japanese yen to ChildFund Japan to help needy children after the 2011 Tōhoku earthquake and tsunami.

-In 2012, Smile Angel Foundation established China's first charity paediatric hospital.
-The Beijing-based hospital is expected to offer free surgery to 600 children with cleft lips each year and will start operations in June.

-In April 2010, the China Social Sciences Press recognised Wong as one of the 13 "richest souls" in China.
-In May 2013, Wong and Li topped the inaugural "China Celebrity Philanthropist List" compiled by the China Philanthropist magazine, which used a methodology designed to measure a celebrity's positive influence on charitable donations.

-On 19 May 2013, Faye sang four songs in a memorial concert celebrating Teresa Teng's 60th birthday, with a portion of the concert proceeds going to the charity.
-The concert is notable in that Wong's first song in the concert, Li Bai's "清平調", is a duet with Teng planned 18 years prior, using vocals from Teng released posthumously for the first time.
+In 2010, the China Social Sciences Press recognised Wong as one of China's 13 "richest souls".
+In 2012, Smile Angel Foundation established China's first charity paediatric hospital in Beijing.
+In 2013, Wong and Li topped the inaugural "China Celebrity Philanthropist List" compiled by China Philanthropist magazine.
+On 19 May 2013, she sang four songs in a memorial concert celebrating Teresa Teng's 60th birthday, with part of the concert proceeds going to the charity.

-Microblog

-In 2010, Sina Weibo users discovered Wong's microblog under the account "veggieg", and unveiled a Faye Wong who is open, talkative and surprisingly funny with her use of cyberlanguage and puns.
-As of April 2014, the account had over 23 million followers, but it has not been active since early 2015.